eldoriarpg/SchematicBrushReborn/readme.md

 `-place:type`
 `-p:type`

 Hint you can also use only the first letter of the type.
-This means that: `-p:d` is equal to `-placement:drop`
+This means that: `-p:d` is equal to `-placement:drop`.

 #### YOffset
 The y offset is applied after the placement changes.
 You can raise or lower a schematic before pasting.